 Side note: I don’t mean to say that this is the right solution for people with back pain, every situation is different.
 I have a friend with a more severe problem who cannot travel with a backpack anymore.
 In my case, so far, I feel that a backpack is better.

 However, it was out of the question to use the 65L backpack I had.
 If I was limited to 10kg, I didn’t need such a huge bag, not to mention that it weighted 3kg all by itself.

 The first thing I did was to sell it and buy a light 35L backpack instead.

 The second step was to research a bit to make my luggage as light as possible.
 I have to say that travel blogs helped me a lot!
 I changed my laptop for a lighter one, decided to keep my compact camera instead of upgrading to a reflex, discovered lush shampoo bars and learned to minimize my clothes.

 The feedback: it was great.
 I could take it as carry-on luggage and I could easily move around.
 I had to be creative to adapt the clothes to the changing weather conditions, but it was fine.

 Travel with Scoliosis

 The biggest limitation while traveling with back pain was that I couldn’t walk all day without taking many breaks and that I couldn’t do multi-day treks or go backpacking with my scoliosis.

 Travel in Asia

 That wasn’t a big problem in Asia, though.
 I was interested in people and culture, and I could do many other things.

-In India I did boat tours in the backwaters of Kerala.
-In Laos I discovered the relaxed atmosphere of Buddhist temples.
-In Cambodia I rented a bicycle to explore the Angkor temples.
-In Malaysia I snorkeled around tropical islands.
-I met travelers and locals, made new friends, experienced new things, learnt, laughed, enjoyed.
+In Malaysia, I snorkeled around tropical islands.
+I met travelers and locals, made new friends, experienced new things, learned, laughed, enjoyed.

 Travel to New Zealand